metacpan/metacpan-cpan-extracted/distros/D/Data-Object-Attributes/README.md

     my $example = Example::HasBld->new;

-This package supports the `bld` and `builder` directives, expects a coderef and builds the attribute value if it wasn't provided to the constructor.
+This package supports the `bld` and `builder` directives, expects a `1`, a method name, or coderef and builds the attribute value if it wasn't provided to the constructor.
 See the [Moo](https://metacpan.org/pod/Moo) documentation for more details.

 ## has-clr